Help Achild Get an Education and food

 Am now better than before just because GNUVF played an important role in my lifeRead More

-Quick Insights on Our Programs
+Quick Insights on Our Numbers

 With our wide range of programs, we touch and improve lives women, household and children.

-Keep yourself updated with our latest Program achievements
+Keep yourself updated with our latest achievements

-Global Network for Uganda Volunteers Foundation (GNUVF) offers a number of different methods for you to get in contact with management and/or request information that is vital to your Goals & Objectives.
+Global Network for Uganda Volunteers Foundation (GNUVF) offers a number of different ways for you to get in contact with management and/or request information that is vital to your Goals & Objectives.
 If you have any questions that are left unanswered in our web site, please feel free to contact us.

 Tel no. +256 752 711564